Cotton Program Overview

 - Boycott suppliers that are using Uzbek cotton.

-- Become an active member in the multi-stakeholder network of NGOs, investors, companies, trade associations and trade unions that are collectively working to end forced child labor in Uzbekistan’s cotton sector and share the steps taken to ensure that Uzbek cotton is not in the company’s supply chain to strengthen the global message that business does not tolerate forced labor.
+- Become an active member in the multi-stakeholder network of NGOs, investors, companies, trade associations and trade unions that are collectively working to end forced labor in Uzbekistan’s cotton sector and share the steps taken to ensure that Uzbek cotton is not in the company’s supply chain to strengthen the global message that business does not tolerate forced labor.